ku-fpg/remote-monad-examples/README.md

 Each example is in a directory containing a main that can be built using the included remote-monad-example.cabal file.

-Example | Desciption                           | Regular Experession of Communication
+Example | Desciption                           | Regular Expression of Communication
 -------|---------------------------------------|-------
 ASync  | send without reply                    | `Command` Sync   | send and wait for reply               | `Procedure`